Orcus (dwarf planet): Name and symbol

-Orbit and rotation
+Orbit

 Orcus is in a 2:3 orbital resonance with Neptune, having an orbital period of 245 years, and is classified as a plutino.
 Its orbit is moderately inclined at 20.6° to the ecliptic.
 Orcus's orbit is similar to Pluto's (both have perihelia above the ecliptic), but is oriented differently.
 Although at one point its orbit approaches that of Neptune, the resonance between the two bodies means that Orcus itself is always a great distance away from Neptune (there is always an angular separation of over 60° between them).
 Over a 14,000-year period, Orcus stays more than 18 AU from Neptune.
 Because their mutual resonance with Neptune constrains Orcus and Pluto to remain in opposite phases of their otherwise very similar motions, Orcus is sometimes described as the "anti-Pluto".
-Orcus last reached its aphelion (farthest distance from the Sun) in 2019 and will come to perihelion (closest distance to the Sun) around 10 January 2143.
+Orcus last reached its aphelion (farthest distance from the Sun) in 2019 and will come to perihelion (closest distance to the Sun) around 12 January 2143.
 Simulations by the Deep Ecliptic Survey show that over the next 10 million years Orcus may acquire a perihelion distance (q_{min}) as small as 27.8 AU.